Cold-Bytes-Games/wwise-zig/README.md

 }
 ```

-### Handling AkOsChar and null-terminated strings
+### Handling AkOsChar and C null-terminated strings

-`wwise-zig` is trying to save allocations by using stack-allocated space to convert to AkOsChar or null-terminated strings and use a fallback allocator if the string is bigger than the stack size.
+`wwise-zig` is trying to save allocations when calling functions that accepts strings by using stack-allocated space to convert to `const AkOsChar*`/`const char*` or use a fallback allocator if the string is bigger than the stack size.

 You can customize the size allocated by modifying the `string_stack_size` when importing the dependency.

-Each function that handle string looks similar to this:
+Each function that handle strings looks similar to this:
 ```zig
 pub fn dumpToFile(fallback_allocator: std.mem.Allocator, filename: []const u8) !void {
     var os_string_allocator = common.osCharAllocator(fallback_allocator);